OssiPesonen/ossi-dev-nextjs-frontend/README.md

 ### Data

 I did decide to hard code some things as that information is not very frequent to change.
 Dynamic data is ofcourse retrieved from the API.
 Some pieces, like the introduction, are too.
 I wanted to be able to update my intro and my current 'interest' in the landing area.

+I didn't want to hard code the links, but as the top bar is a reusable component it would've meant I would've had to add fetching the links from the API into the getStaticProps function of each possible entry point (frontpage, showcase and post), and I didn't want to do that.

 ### Styles